aishee-das/project/proposal/proposal.md

 #### A line graph showing the relationship between genre of game and TOTAL global sales over the years

+This plot will clearly show the best genre (in terms of global sales) over the years.
+From this we can determine how much genre influences the sales over time and classify any trends for particular time periods.

-#### code and plotting. a single line graph with top 5 genres and seperate faceted graphs
+#### code and plotting: a single line graph with top 5 genres and faceted graphs

 ``` r
 genre_sales_yrs <- video_game_sales%>%